arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/eithert/README.md

   }.value()
 ```

 Here we no longer have to deal with the `Left` cases, and the binding to the values on the left side are already the underlying values we want to focus on instead of the potential biz error values.
-We have automatically `flatMapped` through the `ObservableKW` and `Either` in a single expression reducing the boilerplate and encoding the effects concerns in the type signatures.
+We have automatically `flatMapped` through the `ObservableK` and `Either` in a single expression reducing the boilerplate and encoding the effects concerns in the type signatures.

 ## Additional syntax